 LONDON: The symbiotic relationship between television and digital media has been further emphasised by research showing higher engagement levels among viewers using mobile devices to comment on events on the main screen, while second screen advertising is emerging as a platform in its own right.

-Heather Andrews, a founder of market research firm Neuro-Insight, explained to the Warc Next Generation Research conference how it had used steady state topography to measure brain activity in Australian viewers watching four live episodes of The X-Factor
+Heather Andrews, a founder of market research firm Neuro-Insight, explained to the Warc Next Generation Research conference how it had used steady state topography to measure brain activity in Australian viewers watching four live episodes of The X-Factor, the talent show.

 The results indicated an initial peak in brain activity when social media was involved.
 But in the immediately following period, as the brain recalibrated to catch up with what was happening on television, the level of interaction increased: Andrews reported a 9% spike which continued through to an ad break.